e-commit/doctrine-entities-generator-bundle/README.md

 * The PHP class is a Doctrine ORM entity; and
 * The entity is not an interface; and
 * The entity is not a trait; and
-* The entity doesn't use the `Ecommit\DoctrineEntitiesGeneratorBundle\Annotations\IgnoreGenerateEntity` annotation.
+* The entity doesn't use the `Ecommit\DoctrineEntitiesGeneratorBundle\Annotations\IgnoreGenerateEntity` annotation / attribute.

 The bundle generates getters-setters methods for an entity property only if :
 * The property is defined directly in the entity (and is not defined in an inherited class or a trait); and